The attendance desk is open at 7:00 a.m. and closes at 4:00 p.m.

 Absences may ONLY be cleared by a telephone call personally made by the parent, guardian, or person listed on the emergency card if parents cannot be reached.
 Calls made by the student or persons not authorized to clear a student’s absence violate rules for attendance and will result in student disciplinary action.

+California High School is a closed campus.
 Students may not leave without their parent’s permission.
 If a student leaves for lunch, the parent must come into the office to sign the student out.

 To obtain an excused tardy, a note from a parent, a guardian, or a medical facility stating the reason for the tardy is required.
 Only tardies due to illness and medical appointments will be considered excused.
 Medical appointments require a slip from the medical or dental office to be excused.